Family meals and healthy eating

 Setting aside regular times for family meals also helps get your child into an eating routine.
 A routine can help if your child sometimes gets distracted or is tired at the end of the day and less interested in the evening meal.

-Also, an eating routine that’s based on three healthy family meals and a couple of healthy snacks can help you and your child avoid too much unhealthy snacking between meals throughout the day.
+Also, an eating routine that’s based on 3 healthy meals and a couple of healthy snacks can help you and your child avoid too much unhealthy snacking between meals throughout the day.

 It’s best to turn off the TV and other screens during family meals.
-This stops your family from being distracted and helps your toddler to focus on eating.
+This stops your family from being distracted and helps your toddler to focus on eating and listening to their appetite.

 Sitting while eating is important to prevent choking.
 If toddlers walk around or play while they’re eating, they stop concentrating on what’s in their mouths.
 If you all sit down together to eat at family meals, it can encourage your toddler to sit down too.